btipling/Rosy/README.md

 Windows requires the needed .dll files be in the same directory as the executable, this isn't done automatically.

-Rosy has its own asset format, a gltf file can be converted to the .rsy format with the Packeger.exe which is built when the solution is built.
+Rosy has its own asset format.
+A glTF file can be converted to the .rsy format using Packager.exe, which is built when the solution is compiled.

 Assuming there's an sponza.gltf on the system in an assets directory the packager can be run as so and it will add a sponza.rsy and generate *.dds images in the same directory as the sponza.gltf.